US eliminated from Copa America with 1-0 loss to Uruguay, increasing pressure to fire Berhalter

-KANSAS CITY, Mo. — (AP) — The United States was eliminated from the Copa America with a 1-0 loss to Uruguay on Mathías Olivera's questionable second-half goal Monday night, a defeat sure to increase pressure on the U.S. Soccer Federation to remove coach Gregg Berhalter before the 2026 World Cup.
+KANSAS CITY, Mo. — Gregg Berhalter gave a single-word answer after the United States was eliminated from the Copa America with a loss to Uruguay when asked whether he was the right man to lead the Americans into the 2026 World Cup.

+“We’re all going to do a review of the whole tournament and see where we fell short,” Berhalter said.
+“It’s obvious the Panama game hurt us, put us behind the 8-ball, and I think collectively — the staff, the players, the sporting department — have to look at where do we improve.
+How do we get better?
+We know it’s a talented team, one with big potential, and we didn’t show it.”

+Berhalter and the U.S. hoped to show the team had advanced since its round-of-16 elimination against the Netherlands at the 2022 World Cup.
+Instead, the U.S. managed only a 2-0 win over lowly Bolivia and were upset 2-1 by the Panamanians.

-Uruguay scored in the 66th minute when Nicolas De La Cruz swung a free kick in front of the U.S. goal.
-Matt Turner parried a header by Ronald Araújo, who out-jumped defender Tim Ream, but the rebound went right to Mathias Olivera and he tapped the ball in with his left foot.
+Indeed, the lone goal Monday night came in the 66th minute when Nicolas De La Cruz swung a free kick in front of the American goal.
+Matt Turner parried a header by Ronald Araújo, who out-jumped defender Tim Ream, but the rebound went right to Olivera and he tapped the ball in with his left foot.

 Olivera appeared to be offside on the initial header but the goal stood after a video review.

-During the second half Monday night, the home crowd began chanting, “Fire Gregg.”
+During the second half Monday night, the home crowd of 55,460 in less-than-full Arrowhead Stadium began chanting, “Fire Gregg.”

 The U.S. next plays September friendlies against Canada and New Zealand.